pablichjenkov/macao-sdk/README.md

   is clear not a responsibility of a Presenter or a ViewModel is some one else job.

   The Coordinator architecture is built with the navigation problem in mind.
 Emphasizing the fact that Navigation should not be triggered from View events but from Business Logic events.

-Now lets talk about implementation.
+ ##### Architecture Overview
   Every Coordinator has a set of children Coordinators that enter **on stage** accordingly with the app navigation flow.
 This nested structure form a **Coordinator Tree** that lives in the underlying **Activity** and start with an initial Coordinator called root Coordinator.